dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 better?
 What about the rest of history?
 How many teachers in America will look you in the eye and tell you the story of Columbus?
 So, before this is all finished, the rest of the Illuminati's secrets will be revealed.
 And no, this ain't no !@#$'ing Youtube documentary.

-And the Illuminati always knew that the time would could when all their sins throughout history would be out in open air in front of everyone.
+Talking about the Illuminati is a great way to immediately discredit yourself, especially if you are correct.
+The "Illuminati" always knew that the time would could when all their sins throughout history would be out in open air in front of everyone.
 It's not like they didn't see it coming.
-And it's not like they can't justify their dirty laundry: they all know what they've done and they hate themselves.
+And it's not like they can't justify their dirty laundry: they all know what they've done and they hate themselves for it.
 It's a dirty job, but someone's gotta do it.

+Just to be clear: the Illuminati's guilt is an unfortunate dependency of the stability of society.
+The only way for their sins to remain undiscovered in a time of unprecedented free information exchange is if they burn the whole system down, hording technology for themselves for total dominance over mankind ad infinitum.
+Self-restraint is appropriate when discussing the Illuminati because when you finally realize how they work and how prevelant they are through society, you will be terrified.

+You can't learn about linguistics and semiotics without learning what they have done with human culture, but you will never really know who they are because they are everywhere.
+They are obsessed with knowing who is getting close to being capable of learning.
+They watch certain fields of knowledge.
+If you get close, they will insert themselves into your life and co-opt your soul.
+They will choke you off first, then try to buy you off, then try to destroy anything and everything around you if you do not cooperate.

 ### Ragnarok Was Pre-Literary Futurism